SergioMEV/slurm-for-dummies/README.md

 Where `<NUMBER-OF-NODES>` is the number of worker nodes that are currently set up.
 If you followed all of the steps correctly, this should return the name of all of your nodes.

 ### Worker Nodes
 We follow a similar procedure to the controller node for each worker node.
-First, we install slurm like so:
+Be sure to copy the text from your created slurm.conf to each worker node's /etc/slurm/slurm.conf.
+We found the best way to do this was to copy our created slurm.conf file to a thumbdrive, then use the following command on each worker node to create the slurm.conf file and then copy the text from our thumbdrive slurm.conf and save.
 ```
-$ sudo apt install slurm-wlm
+$ sudo nano /etc/slurm/slurm.conf
 ```
-Next, we create the configuration file.
-You have to make sure all the configuration files in your cluster match, so it is simpler here to just copy the `slurm.conf` configuration file from your controller node.
-If you don't want to copy it over, then just create it the same way you did in the controller node.

 Now, we start the slurm worker node service and configure it to start at startup.
 ```